fillumina/collections/README.md

 ### Lambdas helpers

-* `Holder` contains a mutable value to be used inside non concurrent lambdas.
+* `Holder` contains a mutable value to be used inside non concurrent lambdas (use `AtomicReference` in concurrent lambdas).
-* `Counter` contains a counter that can be used inside non concurrent lambdas.
+* `Counter` contains a counter that can be used inside non concurrent lambdas (use `AtomicInteger` in concurrent lambdas).